 - Travel-related claims including international timeshare agreements

-- Libel claims arising from online defamation
+- Libel claims arising from online defamation and reputational damages.

 - Part 36 disputes.